taimoorsardar/Resnet-50fpn-api/README.md

 ## API Endpoints

 - **POST `/predict/`**
-  - **Description:** Accepts an image file, runs classification and CAM generation, and returns:
+  - **Description:** Accepts an image file, runs classification and CAM generation, uploads the processed image to Supabase, and returns:
     - `classification_scores`: List of classification scores.
     - `predicted_categories`: Dictionary of predicted categories (with scores as native floats).
-    - `overlay_image`: A Base64-encoded PNG image showing the CAM overlay on the original image.
+    - `image_url`: A public URL of the processed image stored in Supabase.

   - **Example Request (using curl):**